kj7kunal/kj7kunal.github.io/content/blog/ntu-intern/index.md

 ![Dataset Comparison](datasets.png)

 I took a note of image sizes and attributes (such as gender, clothes, accessories, etc.) in these datasets.
-I found out that these datasets lacked variance in scenes, which we could easily work on, having secured access to public CCTV cameras:
+I found out that these datasets had small camera networks, therefore less variance in scenes.
+We were able to expand the network, as well as create a more realistic surveillance setting, having secured access to public CCTV cameras:
 - ~80 cameras spread over 34 locations in NTU Singapore Campus (thanks to NTU)
 - ~50 cameras spread over 23 locations in Singapore (thanks to DSTA)
   - Orchard Road (Shopping Area), CBD (Business Area) and Civic District (Tourist Area)